 Instructions

-- Taste and adjust seasoning, adding in additional milk, salt and pepper as necessary.
+- Taste and adjust seasoning, adding in milk, salt and pepper as necessary.
 Shut off the heat.

 - Divide into bowls and serve immediately.